calderete/blog.github.io/_posts/2015-12-5-Postman-Is-Your-Freind-Most-of-the-Time.md

 ###The Next Postkraken

 Ok so my team can create words with a single request...great.
 Now they want to edit in a single request.
 In <i>theory</i> for me not so difficult to figure out...maybe.
-Long story short here is the javascript object (json) they would send me and the way to simulate such a reqeust in postman.
+Long story short here is the javascript object (json) they would send me and the way to simulate such a request in postman.

 {% highlight js %}
 {